 Faculty appointed or promoted in the Research Professor series may be independent or collaborative investigators.
 Faculty appointed or promoted to the ranks of Associate Research Professor or Research Professor may be serving as senior investigators with independent funding, scientists reporting to regular faculty, principal investigators, co-principal investigators, or directors or co-directors of core scientific facilities.
 Faculty in this series are expected to demonstrate evidence of excellence in research, as defined in the Promotion Matrix.

-In accordance with Regent policies, faculty in the research professor series will be supported by non-general funds.
+Faculty in the research professor series will usually be supported by non-general funds.
 However, when there is a gap between externally-funded research grants, departments of the School may provide interim support to selected faculty members in this series who have made significant contributions to the School.
-Faculty in the research professor series are at-will employees, in accordance with applicable state laws and University policies.
 They are not eligible for tenure or sabbatical assignment.

 Members of the research professor series are eligible for vacation and sick leave, health and life insurance coverage, and retirement benefits in accordance with University policies.
 Annual performance reviews and reviews for appointment and promotion in the research professor series are identical to the review and approval processes for regular faculty.

 Positions in the research professor series and regular tenure-eligible faculty series are not interchangeable.
 Faculty members holding regular tenure-eligible appointments may be re-assigned to the research professor series only if agreed to by the faculty member and the department chair.
 Faculty members in the research professor series may also be re-assigned to the regular tenure-eligible faculty series if agreed to by the faculty member and the department chair.
 Faculty members who are reassigned must also be reviewed by the appropriate departmental and School of Medicine committees, to ensure that they meet all criteria for the new title and rank.
+All faculty re-assignments must follow university and campus policy.

 Criteria for Faculty Ranks in the Research Professor Series